JavaFundamentalsZT/jf-hw-2-lambdas/README.md

 -------------------
 Implement the method ```getWords(filename)``` in class ```Homework2```.
 Do not change the method signature.

 Find five most used words in a file.
-Treat words in case insensitive manner.
+Treat words in case insensitive manner and skip one-letter words.
 Implementation must use the stream API and lambdas.

 You can use the following snippet to read lines: